Go Wild: 4 North Carolina National Forests to Explore

 Badin Lake Recreational Area attracts boaters, anglers and swimmers in search of someplace to cool off, and after spending a few days camping in the forest or hiking the 20.5-mile Uwharrie National Recreation Trail, a dip in the lake is the perfect cure for too much trail dust.

-There are plenty of trail here.
+There are plenty of trails here.
 Trails for hikers and equestrian explorers, trails for all-terrain vehicles and dirt bikes and 4x4s, and trails perfect for long, multi-day hikes or shorter walks perfect for outdoor novices.

 The Uwharrie Ranger District Office is located on 789 North Carolina Highway 24/27 East in Troy.